pooryaparvizi/BioNE/README.md

 &emsp; &emsp; &emsp; **fusion** &ensp; The integration type\
 &emsp; &emsp; &emsp; Choices are:\
-&emsp; &emsp; &emsp; &emsp; early: Merging whole embedding results before putting in to the prediction model\
+&emsp; &emsp; &emsp; &emsp; early: Merging all embedding results before inclusion in the prediction model\
-&emsp; &emsp; &emsp; &emsp; late: Run each embedding results in the prediction model and then add up the achieved prediction probabilities.\
+&emsp; &emsp; &emsp; &emsp; late (default): Including each embedding result in the prediction model and then summing up the achieved prediction probabilities.\
-&emsp; &emsp; &emsp; &emsp; mix: Merging whole embedding results, and then add up the prediction probabilities achieved from different prediction models.
+&emsp; &emsp; &emsp; &emsp; mix: Merging all embedding results, and then summing up the prediction probabilities achieved from different prediction models.

 &emsp; &emsp; &emsp; **annotation** &ensp; The filepath of the annotation file\
 &emsp; &emsp; &emsp; This file should contain either two or three columns.
 Click [here](./output/annotation.txt) or [here](./output/annotation_2.txt) to see a sample annotation file.\